Education and Tools for Parents Learning about Neurodivergence For Their Kids

 💡 What environments allow them to function naturally?

-💡 Where do they feel less pressure to “perform” neurotypicality?
+💡 What allows them to feel less pressure to “perform”?

 The Forest Analogy: Helping Your Child Navigate THEIR Challenges